Posterior Bulging Disc

 As we grow older, the tissues in the discs can lose elasticity.
 Discs can also be damaged by an injury.
 Any disc damage or deterioration can cause the disc to weaken and bulge as a person goes about everyday activities, such as bending over and lifting an object.
 If the bulge is big enough or located in the wrong area, it starts pressing on nerve tissue, causing neck pain, back pain, tingling, numbness and other symptoms.
 These symptoms can be felt at the site of the posterior bulging disc, or the pain can radiate to other parts of the body, depending on the location of the affected disc in the spinal column.

 A posterior bulging disc can be located in any segment of the spinal column that has discs.
 For instance:

 If you believe that you have a posterior bulging disc anywhere along your spinal column, you should visit a physician to learn about your posterior bulging disc treatment options.
 One of your options may be a minimally invasive procedure performed by the surgeons at Laser Spine Institute.
-Contact us today and we can discuss treatment choices and perform a free review of your MRI or CT scan.
+Contact us today for your MRI review to determine candidacy for one of our minimally invasive procedures.